Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

+Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights

-The Philadelphia Eagles (1-3) are an underdog by 4 points as they aim to halt a three-game skid in a matchup against the Carolina Panthers (3-1) on Sunday, October 10, 2021 at Bank of America Stadium.
-The point total is set at 44.5.
+The Philadelphia Eagles (1-3) are 3.5-point underdogs as they try to halt their three-game losing streak in a matchup with the Carolina Panthers (3-1) on Sunday, October 10, 2021 at Bank of America Stadium.
+The over/under for the contest is set at 45.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.